wsgan001/mcs-ds-notes/cs412/Readme.md

 ## Mining Compressed patterns

-We want a balanced between closed patterns, which have too much emphasis on support and no compression and max patterns, which have lots of compression but a lot of data loss.
+We want a balance between closed patterns, which have too much emphasis on support and no compression and max patterns, which have lots of compression but a lot of data loss.

 The concept is pattern distance: